yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 [Microsoft](https://www.microsoft.com/en-us/research/), and
 [HP](https://www8.hp.com/us/en/hp-labs/), run "labs" or "research" divisions that are sort of a cross between a research university and a large corporation.
-Staff in these places do research, write papers, present at academic conferences, etc. like professors but are expected to work on problems that are relevant to the businesses of their parent companies.
+Staff in these places do research, write papers, and present at academic conferences like professors but are expected to work on problems that are relevant to the businesses of their parent companies.

-I briefly worked at [IBM's Almaden Lab](https://www.research.ibm.com/labs/almaden/) (and hated it- details to be covered in a future post) and have met a few people at some of the other labs in the SF Bay Area.
+I briefly worked at [IBM's Almaden Lab](https://www.research.ibm.com/labs/almaden/) (and hated it- details to be covered in a future post!) and have met a few people at some of the other labs in the SF Bay Area.
 I think it can be a good fit if you absolutely love research but don't want to deal with writing grants, teaching students, or doing the other, non-research-related work of a professor.
 On the other hand, you have less freedom than an academic researcher, and the work can